dankchain/go-dankChain/install.md

 ```
 The bin/bin directory will contain the executables of geth

-4) use the flag --danknet to initialize the genesis of mainnet blocChain, or for testnet use the flag --danktest
+4) use the flag --danknet to initialize the genesis of mainnet dankChain, or for testnet use the flag --danktest
 mainnet:
 ```
 --danknet